 It is our aim to challenge and support all students, helping them to produce the dynamic and orginal work that we have come to expect at the academy.

 Our music department offers a creative but disciplined approach to the study of music.
 We adapt to the requirements of a wide range of abilities and nurture the talents of all students.
 Our course of study spans a vast landscape of genres, periods and specialities, including reggae, the blues, African music and film soundtracks.
 We aim to offer students an interesting insight into a variety of cultures and to foster a love of music that they will carry for the rest of their lives.
 We offer both music GCSE and Music BTEC courses in KS4.

-As well as being a fun and active subject for students to study, dance and drama helps to develop an appreciation of character, culture, confidence and creativity.
+As well as being a fun and active subject for students to study, drama helps to develop an appreciation of character, culture, confidence and creativity.
 Our curriculum plan is demanding and diverse, and the skills taught can be applied to other academic disciplines, particularly English, media, music, art and the humanities.

 We aim to make the course as engaging as possible.
 From studying The Twits and silent movies in Year 7 to looking at Woyzeck and Shakespeare's performance conditions in sixth form, we are sure that all students will find dance and drama at Burlington Danes a wholly enriching experience.
 All students will be expected to wear full PE kit and take part in bare feet for the dance units.